mendix/docker-mendix-buildpack/README.md

 The Mendix Buildpack for Docker (aka docker-mendix-buildpack) is an **example project** you can use to build and run your Mendix Application in a [Docker](https://www.docker.com/) container.

-For a supported containerized solution to run Mendix apps in a Kubernetes envrionment, see [Mendix for Private Cloud](https://www.mendix.com/evaluation-guide/app-lifecycle/mendix-for-private-cloud/).
+For a Kubernetes native solution to run Mendix apps, see [Mendix for Private Cloud](https://www.mendix.com/evaluation-guide/app-lifecycle/mendix-for-private-cloud/).

 ## Try a sample mendix application